Expediting quantum state transfer through the long-range extended XY model: A long-range spin model as a quantum channel for state-transmission

-Here, $\hat{\mathcal{Z}}_\delta^z = \prod_{l=j+1}^{j+\delta-1} \hat{S}_{l}^{z}$ represents the string operator with $\hat{\mathcal{Z}}_1^z = \hat{\mathbb{I}}$, and $\hat{S}^{k}$ ($k = x,y,z$) are the Pauli matrices.
-The coupling strength follows a power-law decay, $\mathcal{J}_\delta = \frac{J}{\delta^\alpha}$, where $\alpha$ characterizes the decay strength.
+Here, $\hat{\mathcal{Z}}_k^z = \prod_{l=j+1}^{j+k-1} \hat{S}_{l}^{z}$ represents the string operator with $\hat{\mathcal{Z}}_1^z = \hat{\mathbb{I}}$, and $\hat{S}^{\nu}$ ($\nu = x,y,z$) are the Pauli matrices.
+The coupling strength follows a power-law decay, $\mathcal{J}_k = J/k^\alpha$, where $\alpha$ characterizes the decay strength.
 The coordination number $z$ determines the range of interactions, analogous to the crystal structures in solid-state systems.
 When $\alpha \to \infty$, the system reduces to nearest-neighbor interactions, while $\alpha = 0$ corresponds to $z$-neighbor interactions.
-The parameter $\lambda$ controls the anisotropy in the \(xy\)-plane, and $g$ represents the strength of the transverse magnetic field.
+The parameter $\lambda$ controls the anisotropy in the \(xy\)-plane, and $g = g^\prime/J$ represents the strength of the transverse magnetic field.
+The Hamiltonian includes string operators of all possible lengths up to order \(N\), with the strength of each term decaying polynomially with distance.
+As discussed in Ref.~\cite{VodolaLR}, it is precisely the combined effect of these power-law interactions and the associated many-body string terms that enable the transfer of an arbitrary quantum state across the chain.
 Note that the Kac normalization is not applicable in our context, as we focus mostly on the regime of $\alpha>1$, where the physics described by both “Kac on” and “Kac off” models is similar \cite{long_range_review}.
 The advantage of using the Kac normalization is to obtain non-divergent observables in the thermodynamic limit.
 However, in the context of quantum state transfer, the $N\rightarrow \infty$ limit is inconsequential, as it cannot provide a quantum advantage.
-To make the parameters dimensionless, the strength of the magnetic field is rescaled as $g = g'/J$.
-It is interesting to note that such a system undergoes transition with respect to \(\alpha\) which is different than quantum phase transition \cite{sachdev09}.
-Specifically, correlation length \cite{VodolaLR,GoroshkovLR}, entanglement \cite{entropy_long_range_maciej_luca_prl_2012} and information spreading via Lieb-Robinson bounds \cite{hauke_LRbound_long_range} can detect these transition points, and reveal that the system possesses long-range when \(0\leq \alpha \leq 1\), quasi long-range with \(1< \alpha \leq 2\) and short-range for \( \alpha > 2\).